pramsey/crunchyblog/polygon-average/index.md

-# Polygon Overlay in PostGIS
+# Polygon Averaging in PostGIS

 The [GIS Stack Exchange](https://gis.stackexchange.com/) is a great repository of interesting questions and answers about how to work with spatial data, and with PostGIS.